 Purchases have an audit trail.
-From proposal to procurement to final payment, the accounting system should be capable of identifying pertinent information such as who requested the services along with the business purposes, the purchase amounts, approval of the purchase, and who authorized payment.
-Similar controls should be in place for the sales or quote to cash process.
+From a proposal to procurement to final payment, the accounting system should be capable of identifying pertinent information such as who requested the services along with the business purposes, the purchase amounts, approval of the purchase, and who authorized payment.
+Similar controls should be in place for the sales or quote-to-cash process.

 Analytical review of sales and expenses.
-Fraud indicators may become apparent after a review of detailed data extracts.
+Fraud indicators may become apparent after an analysis of detailed data extracts.
 Periodically, the company should review sales and expenses to ensure they are appropriate.

-It is extremely difficult to stop the unethical 10 percent of employees from perpetrating fraud, but developing and implementing effective anti-fraud programs and controls will help deter or detect instances of fraud and/or misconduct earlier in order to minimize the loss of assets, impact to reputation and legal liabilities associated with these matters.
+It is challenging to stop the unethical 10 percent of employees from perpetrating fraud, but developing and implementing effective anti-fraud programs and controls will help deter or detect instances of fraud and/or misconduct earlier to minimize the loss of assets, impact to reputation and legal liabilities associated with these matters.